 As site controller, Queensland Rail is obliged to provide information for the benefit of staff and invitees regarding the EME Radiation levels prevailing at the site.

-Queensland Rail meets this obligation by developing Site Radiation Folders (also referred to as an RCSMB – Radio Communication Site Management Book) for display at each of the Radiocommunication sites under Queensland Rail’s control.
+Queensland Rail meets this obligation by developing site radiation folders (also referred to as an RCSMB - Radio Communication Site Management Book) for display at each of the radiocommunication sites under Queensland Rail's control.
 Folders are contained in external enclosures at sites where other users have a presence.
 This enclosure is accessible by use of the appropriately issued key.
 Where any site is for Queensland Rail operational purposes alone, the folder will be found inside the CER.
-Top

-- Consult the site radiation folder or other hazard register if the Customer’s activities are likely to involve work in those areas; and
+- Consult the site radiation folder or other hazard register if the customer's activities are likely to involve work in those areas

 - Contact the Queensland Rail's representative and advise of site exit.